timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-12-24
+# Objectives for Today 2021-12-25

+- Happy Christmas and Merry Holidays.
+- Play with Telemetry Buddy
-- Play with Turtle Brains / ICE / Track Builder - Engine Stuff for some fun.
+- Play with TurtleBrains / ICE / TrackBuilder
 - Writing an article on Game Development to post and attract attention to stream.
 - Art practice: Create some overlay stuff for stream campaigns?